Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

 Moreover, the geometry in \eqref{eq:EMMD-D5-extre} is conformally related to a $D=5$ EMMD black hole with exponents $(N_1, N_2) = (1, 2)$.
 In the extremal case, the latter takes the form (cf. \eqref{eq:EMMD-5d}):

 By identifying the EMMD charges $q_1$ and $q_2$ (assuming $q_1 < q_2$ without loss of generality) with parameters of the AdS$_7$ solution, we obtain:

-As in the AdS$_6$ case, the correspondence between the near-EVH limit of the AdS$_7$ black hole and the $D=5$ EMMD description extends to non-extremal configurations.
-This is realized by modifying the near-EVH limits in \eqref{eq:near-EVHAdS7-T5} to include subleading corrections:
+The near-EVH limit of AdS$_7$ black holes exhibits several structural similarities with the AdS$_6$ case analyzed in Section \ref{sec:ADs6}.
+First, in both instances, the emergent decoupled near-EVH geometry for an AdS$_D$ black hole is an asymptotically flat EMMD-type solution in $(D-2)$ dimensions.
+In the formal limit where the Boyer–Linquist rotation parameter tends to infinity, these geometries reduce to a Reissner–Nordström black hole, a regime that lies outside the domain of validity of the near-EVH approximation.
+Second, analogous to the AdS$_6$ result, the correspondence between the near-EVH limit of the AdS$_7$ black hole and the five-dimensional EMMD description also extends to non-extremal configurations.
+This generalization is achieved by modifying the near-EVH scaling in \eqref{eq:near-EVHAdS7-T5} to incorporate a subleading correction: